Dream On (Naoya Urata song)

 "Dream On" is a song recorded by Japanese singer Naoya Urata of the band AAA.
 It features vocals from the singer-songwriter Ayumi Hamasaki.
 The song was released as a single on December 22, 2010.
 The song is Hamasaki's first collaboration since 2001's "A Song is Born" (with Keiko).
-Moreover, this is Hamasaki's 26th consecutive song to reach the summit and 39th number-one single overall.
+Moreover, this is Hamasaki's 26th consecutive song to reach number 1 and 39th number-one single overall.

 Track listing

+The Broken Haze remix is not included on the CD+DVD version.